About Me

 That said, when I decided to manage teams I had to learn how humans worked.
 And that meant learning to be social, learning to go to parties, to talk, to have a drink or a meal together, to do public speaking, to show personality.
 But all that takes a huge amount of energy from me.

 Even though I am an introvert I’ve learned that I learn so much from spending time with smart people.
 I love to hang out with my teams, especially teams from former companies who still get together often.
 I especially love to be with customers and partners.
 I’ll trade energy for learning, anytime.
 So while I am very much an introvert, I’m a learner more.
 It’s an energy investment that I happily choose to make.
+But it does sometimes wear me out.

 Working Genius